wyclem/finalproj/README.md

 # finalproj

 movies.py contains code to pull data from metacritic.com crawling and scraping pages for the top 100 movies of all time with get_metacritic_data().
 It also makes requests for additional data to the Open Movie Database with get_omdb_data().
 In order to use the OMDb API, you will need an api key which can be obtained at http://www.omdbapi.com/.
-This should be added to a file called secrets.py in order to sync properly.
+This should be added to a file called secrets.py as the value of a variable named secret_key in order to sync properly.

 In order to get started, you will need to run init_db() and insert_data(). init_db() will create a database with two tables, one to hold the metacritic data, the other to hold the omdb data. insert_data() will call both get_metacritic_data() and get_omdb_data() and add the data to the database.
 By calling the get data functions, the program will also create a cache file called movies-cache.json.